 Minimum Requisite Benefit

 The Superannuation Guarantee (Administration Act) 1992 (SGAA) requires employers to provide employees with a minimum amount of employer superannuation on a quarterly basis.
-This is currently equivalent to employer contributions of 9.5% of Ordinary Time Earnings.
-The minimum requisite benefit is calculated in accordance with the Benefit Certificate issued by RBF's Actuary in compliance with the SGAA.
-If you cease membership of the scheme and the amount of your defined benefit is less than your minimum requisite benefit, your defined benefit will be automatically increased to equal your minimum requisite benefit.
+The minimum requisite benefit (MRB) is calculated in accordance with the Benefit Certificate issued by RBF's Actuary in compliance with the SGAA.
+If membership of the scheme ceases and the amount of the members defined benefit is less than their MRB, the defined benefit will be automatically increased (topped up) to equal the MRB amount.

 Part-time Proportion